Quartering (heraldry)

-An example of party per cross is the Sovereign Arms of the United Kingdom, as used outside Scotland, which consists of four quarters, displaying the Arms of England, Scotland and Ireland, with the coat for England repeated at the end.
+An example of party per cross is the coat of arms of the United Kingdom, as used outside Scotland, which consists of four quarters, displaying the Arms of England, Scotland and Ireland, with the coat for England repeated at the end.
 (In the royal arms as used in Scotland, the Scottish coat appears in the first and fourth quarters and the English one second.).
 An example of party per saltire is the arms of the medieval Kingdom of Sicily which also consists of four sections, with top and bottom displaying the coat of the Crown of Aragon, and left and right the coat of the Sicily branch of the Hohenstaufen dynasty during their reign as Holy Roman Emperors.

-However, in most traditions there is no limit on the number of divisions allowed, and the records of the College of Arms include a shield of 323 quarterings for the family of Lloyd of Stockton.
+In most traditions, there is no limit on the number of divisions allowed.
+For example, the records of the College of Arms include a shield of 323 quarterings for the family of Lloyd of Stockton.
 These 323 quarterings include numerous repeated attributed arms assigned to Welsh chieftains from the 9th century or earlier.

 Another example of a shield of many quarterings is the coat of arms of the Powys-Lybbe family, which contains 64 quarterings.
 Different rules apply in Scottish heraldry, and may well apply in other jurisdictions like Canada and South Africa.

 The arms of the King of the United Kingdom are arms of dominion, which join together the arms of the ex-kingdoms now part of his kingdom.
 However, the vast majority of quarterly coats of arms display arms which are claimed by descent: in other words, they join together coats of arms of the ancestors of the bearer of the arms.

 Strict rules apply in English Heraldry, both as to what arms may be displayed by way of quarterings, and the order in which they may be displayed.
 Men and women are always entitled to display the arms of their paternal line but are not usually entitled to display by way of quartering the arms of families from whom there is descent only through a female line (for example, the arms of a mother or grandmother or great-grandmother).
 An exception is made, however, if the female who breaks the male line of descent is a heraldic heiress—a woman who has no brothers, or whose brothers have died without issue.
 Such a woman is entitled to transmit her father's arms to her own children, who add them as a quartering.
 If her father was himself entitled to one or more quarterings, these will pass to his daughters' children as quarterings as well.
 Quarterings are displayed in the order in which they are acquired by a family by marriage, starting with those acquired by the earliest marriage to bring in quarterings.
 It is permissible to omit quarterings, but if a quartering was brought in by a later quartering, it is essential to show the whole chain of quarterings leading to the quartering displayed, or else to omit the chain altogether.